-Want a long, lean physique by summer?
+Want a long, lean physique?
 We give you permission to head straight to the barre.
 These ballet-inspired movements have been shown to flatten abs, sculpt thighs, tone arms, and lift your rear.
 Even better?
 These fat-blasting moves can be done just about anywhere — no ballet barre required.

 To get started, we talked to Sadie Lincoln, author of Love Your Lower Body, and founder of barre3, a workout that combines ballet barre work, the wisdom of yoga, and the strength of Pilates.
 And since Barre3 workouts are often done in 10-minute segments, you can put the lid on that “I don’t have time” excuses jar — we’re not having it!

 “Every workout includes an isometric hold, small one-inch movements, and a dynamic, functional range of motion,” says Lincoln.
 Try one of all of these moves while cooking dinner, watching your favorite TV shows, or as a quick break at the office.
 It’s time to raise the barre!

 Where: The office